ckagana/notes/rust/language-reference/3-functional-and-object-oriented-programming.md

 ## Traits

-Rust doesn't have interfaces as programming constructs, like other languages like Java or C# do, but what it's usually implemented with interfaces, Rust does with traits.
+Rust doesn't have interfaces as programming constructs, like other languages like Java or C# do, but what is usually implemented with interfaces, Rust does with traits.
 Let's say that we want to define an interface `Monster`, featuring an `attack()` method: in Rust we would do:
 ```rust
 trait Monster {
 	fn attack(&self);